-The range of services provided under the two plans depends on the company and the type of plan taken, but are usually similar.
+The range of services provided under the two plans depends on the company and the type of plan taken, but they are usually similar.

 Patients with an HMO plan do not need a referral during an emergency or for in-network visits to a gynecologist or obstetrician.

-The Final Choice – HMO vs PPO
+The Final Choice – HMO vs. PPO

-There is no universal answer to the question of which is better, an Hmo or PPO.
+There is no universal answer to the question of which is better – an HMO or PPO.
 It is largely based on the personal preferences of customers.
-The bottom line is that HMOs provide affordability while PPOs provide greater flexibility and freedom of choice.
+The bottom line is that HMOs provide affordability, while PPOs provide greater flexibility and freedom of choice.
 Statistics show that more people are enrolled in PPO plans than HMO plans.
 In 2014, 58% of workers chose a PPO as their employer-supplied health insurance plan, compared to just 13% of workers who chose an HMO.
 Despite the popularity of PPOs, a study conducted by the National Committee for Quality Assurance (NCQA) shows that HMO plans draw better customer satisfaction ratings.

 The choice between HMOs and PPOs is mainly a choice between cost and convenience.